 Artists’ Beit Midrash: Biblical Stories Through a Modern Lens

-The Streicker Center: Temple Emanuel, NYC April 7-May 20 The story of Dinah and Jacob's sons honor killing is a painful and important part of our canon.
+The Streicker Center: Temple Emanuel, NYC 2018/2019 The story of Dinah and Jacob's sons honor killing is a painful and important part of our canon.
 Since Jewish tradition does not shy away from controversy, we will wrestle with the story to bring our individual understanding of the world to it using Oral Tradition and respond through the creative process in the classroom and in the studio.
-To Register